front-end-intermediate/session-9-react-firebase-routing/readme.md

 Inspect using the React developer tool and note that the Pirates are now available to the Detail component as props.

-Edit Pirate Detail to show some data.
+Edit `PirateDetail` to show some data.

-Since we will use a method to render the pirates let's create a constructor and use the `Object.keys` method we used earlier in `App.js` to render the `Pirate` component.
+Since we will use a method to render the pirates let's create a constructor and use the `Object.keys` technique we used earlier in `App.js` to render the `Pirate` component.

 `PirateDetail.js`:

 ```js
 import React, { Component } from 'react';

 class PirateDetail extends Component {